vertis-ai/vertis-web/docs/ARCHITECTURE_AUTH.md

 ### Migration Path

-1. ✅ Create `tokenStorage.ts` with hybrid storage
+1. ✅ Create `tokenStorage.ts` with localStorage-first + cookie sync
-2. ⏳ Update `authService.ts` to use new storage functions
+2. ✅ Update `authService.ts` to use new `tokenStorage` functions
-3. ⏳ Update route guards to work with cookies on server
+3. ✅ Update route guards to support server-side cookie checks
-4. ⏳ Update Hasura client to use tokens from request context
+4. ⏳ Update Hasura client to use tokens from request context (for SSR support)
+5. ⏳ Test cross-subdomain token sharing between legacy and new app
-5. ⏳ Test SSR data fetching with authenticated routes
+6. ⏳ Test SSR data fetching with authenticated routes

 ### Security Considerations